All alternatives

 Managed

-Forward-deployed engineers plus AI that reasons through your UI.
-It maps your flows, handles 2FA, and fixes broken selectors before you even get the Slack alert.
+A forward-deployed engineer plus AI that reasons through your UI.
+It maps your flows, handles 2FA, and re-resolves steps from intent when your UI changes, before you even get the Slack alert.

 From $2,500/month